Berthran/TravelPlanner/README.md

 ## Funtionalities
 - User registration: users can create unique accounts to manage their travel plans
 - User Login: users can access their accounts
-- Dashboard: a board that contains all travel plans a user has created
+- User Dashboard: a board that contains all travel plans a user has created
-- Planner: a guide to planning travels
+- Travel Planner: a guide to planning travels

-  ## APIs
+## APIs Used
   - [OpenWeatherMap](https://openweathermap.org/)
   - [Google Gemini API](https://ai.google.dev/)
   - [Google Maps API](https://developers.google.com/maps/documentation)